nt1m/website/posts/my-decade-retrospective-of-the-internet.md

 > Nowadays the stuff I do in regards to coding is running websites for my university or stuff in my psychology lab where we use basic web design and java and matlab for various experiments. […] It’s so weird that for me all that stuff is still a hobby because that’s how I prefer it, yet somehow it still helps me out while working in unrelated fields.

-Through [Meetup](https://www.meetup.com) or [Mozilla events](https://wiki.mozilla.org/All_Hands), I’ve also met people in real life with the same interests.
-Overall, meeting such a diverse amount of profiles through those communities has shaped who I am today.
+Through [Meetup](https://www.meetup.com) or [Mozilla events](https://wiki.mozilla.org/All_Hands), I’ve met people in real life with the same interests and many interesting profiles, which has largely shaped who I am today.

 <figure class="float-right">
 <img src="../assets/my-decade-retrospective-of-the-internet/brexit-ad.png" alt="There are fewer than 20 days to prepare for Brexit"/>